brentd09/CourseInfo/Microsoft/Azure/AZ103/Notes.md

 Management Groups

-Management Groups are like compliance containers for subscriptions - Mgmt Groups can contain other Mgmt Groups forming a hierarchy - Assign governance conditions to the mgmt groups - Subscriptions under the MG will inherit the conditions - Example - Create VMs in a set region ONLY
+Management Groups are like compliance containers for subscriptions - Mgmt Groups can contain other Mgmt Groups forming a hierarchy - Assign governance conditions to the mgmt groups - Subscriptions under the MG will inherit the conditions